 “If you have come to adoption because of infertility, have you fully processed your grief?
 Don’t go into adoption thinking that it will cure your infertility.

 “Openly and honestly examine your reasons and motivations for adopting.
 Adoption is a permanent proposition that requires a lifelong commitment by everyone involved.
-It is extremely important that you adopt for the right reasons.”
+You must adopt for the right reasons.”

 Adoption is rewarding, but it is also a lifetime promise that you will be making to a waiting child.
 Make sure you have done your research and are ready for the challenges as well.